WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 Note to self:
 - In the overleaf paper for every component of the prompt ensembling pipeline, put a reason to why it is needed to be there and how it helps reduce hallucinations
 - So to justify the purpose and why each components NEEDS to be there (and that it is not redundant)
+- pipeline can be improved by throwing the generated policy inot the validator.
+If it pass, then good.
+If it fails, get the failed output log, and parse the wrong generated policy and the failed output log, and the intent again into the pipeline to get a correct output.
+This should generate even higher accuracy in generated policies. (its just I cant quite figure out the code cuz the testing was done in a linux machine but the policy generation was done in a windows hmmm....)

 Paper: